karthik-33/karthik-33.github.io/_posts/2016-12-6-Hello-World.md

 <img src = "/img/kv_pic4.JPG" height = "225" width = "300">

 This is my first blog post, ever.
-I was told that blogging about my data science projects (aka "building a portfolio") would be a good way to show work examples to prospective employers.
-I suppose that sounds reasonable, so here I am.
+I want to talk about some recent data science related projects and exercises that I've been doing on this blog.

 ### Background